 Here's how we score each company:

-- Affordability (60% of score): We look at quotes for different driver profiles and compare rates within Washington, D.C.
+- Affordability (60% of score): We gathered quotes for different driver profiles and compared rates within Washington, D.C.
 Our main rating uses a 40-year-old male with good credit, no driving violations, no claims history and a valid license.
-We also check other combinations to ensure you find the right fit for your situation.
+We checked other combinations to find the right fit for your situation.

-- Customer experience (30% of score): We used sources like Google reviews, J.D.
-Power, AM Best and Reddit to see what customers think about each company.
-We focused on Washington, D.C., specific feedback to get an accurate score.
+- Customer experience (30% of score): Google reviews, J.D.
+Power, AM Best and Reddit show what customers think about each company.
+Washington, D.C., specific feedback gives an accurate score.

-- Coverage options (10% of score): This score considers the number of coverage options a company offers, what makes it unique and what benefits it includes.
+- Coverage options (10% of score): How many coverage options a company offers, what makes it unique and what benefits it includes.

 About Mark Fitzpatrick